 About the UW & Seattle

 The University of Washington, founded in 1861, is one of the world’s most prestigious universities.
-The UW enrolls about 57,000 students each year and thrives as a center for groundbreaking research in a variety of fields, including medicine, education, public affairs, aeronautics and business.
-The University’s largest campus is located in the heart of Seattle, a scenic and livable city in the northwest corner of the United States.
+The UW enrolls more than 60,000 students each year and thrives as a center for groundbreaking research in numerous fields, including medicine, education, public affairs, aeronautics and business.
+The largest UW campus is located in the heart of Seattle, one of the most scenic and livable cities in the United States.

 A World-Class Educational Institution

 The UW offers many areas of study, including more than 300 separate programs and more than 600 degree options.
 A major research center, the University attracts more money in federal research grants than any other public school in the United States.
-The outstanding faculty includes seven Nobel Prize winners and more than a dozen MacArthur Fellows, also known as genius grant recipients.
+The outstanding faculty includes seven Nobel Prize winners and 17 MacArthur Fellows, also known as genius grant recipients.

 Beyond the excellent academics, the University of Washington features one of the most beautiful college campuses in the world.
 Located just four miles north of downtown Seattle, the campus offers stunning views of snow-capped Mount Rainier and nearby Lake Washington.
 In the spring, the University's many gardens bloom with color and its Japanese cherry trees erupt in spectacular pink and white blossoms.

 Learn more about the UW, and take a video tour of the beautiful 700-acre Seattle campus.